nbeversl/urtext/readme.md

 All questions and support requests may be submitted to the webform https://urtext.co/support/ (no login needed).

-Questions and issues with this core library may be submitted to [the issues tab](https://github.com/nbeversl/urtext/issues).
+Developer questions and issues with this core library may be submitted to [the issues tab](https://github.com/nbeversl/urtext/issues).
 For issues with specifical implementations, please submit to the issues tabs of the those repositories.